slava-basko/functional-php/docs/functions.md

 ### nth
 Return N-th element of an array or string.
 First element is first, but not zero.
 So you need to write `nth(1, ['one', 'two']); // one` if you want first item.
+Consider `$elementNumber` as a position but not index.

 ```php
 nth(1, ['foo', 'bar', 'baz', 'qwe']); // 'foo'